shuang55/gamecenter/Phase2/README.md

 appear on whether the sign up was successful or unsuccessful.
 If the sign up failed, then either the username has been taken or the input username/password wasn't at least 1 character.
 If the sign up is successful, then you can now click log in enter the game centre.
 A user is automatically logged out every time the app is closed.
+To log out, click logout button.

 # Game Centre
 In game centre, you can choose to start a new game (currently there is only one - Sliding Tiles),